Greg Shell, the Women’s Assistant Volleyball coach at Central Connecticut State University, offers advice on the recruiting process.

 See the end of this blog post for Suzie Hinman’s biography and info on her new guide for recruiting website.
 Contacting a coach can be an intimidating process.
-It is hard to know what information to include in the message … Continued
+It is hard to know what information to include in the message or … Continued

 Myth #1: If you are good enough, college coaches will find you.
 Don’t wait for coaches to come to you; they may never find you.
-There are thousands of other talented athletes looking to play in college, so it is … Continued
+There are thousands of other talented athletes looking to play in college, so it is easy … Continued

 So you are a high school player who wants to play soccer at the collegiate level?
 Do you have a plan to get there?
 Do coaches at your target schools know who you are?
 If you answered no to any … Continued

-Scroll through to learn 22 things–in no particular order–that college coaches look for when recruiting:
+Scroll through to learn 22 things–in no particular order–that college coaches look for when recruiting: Can You Play College Sports?Take the 4 minute quiz to see if you have what it takes for NCAA sports.
+Take the QuizClick Here

 This article explores the expectations and temptations athletes encounter as they enter into the college world, I have listed 5 things that can assist in easing stress and helping success.